NASCAR rules and regulations: Dirt Tracks

 All dirt races use a unique qualifying format.
 Each vehicle will take two timed laps, with the faster lap counting as its official time.
-Vehicles are assigned to one of five heat races where the top five trucks from each will advance to the feature.
-Those that fail to qualify will have one last chance race, where the top two trucks will also advance.
+Vehicles are assigned to one of five heat races where the top five cars from each will advance to the feature.
+Those that fail to qualify will have one last chance race, where the top two cars will also advance.
 Provisionals will be determined after the last chance race.

 The 2021 NASCAR Cup Series and Truck Series dirt races at Bristol Motor Speedway will use a format similar to selected dirt track races, such as the Bryan Clauson Classic at Indianapolis or the Lucas Oil Chili Bowl Midget Nationals using heat races and random draws.